YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Beard transplant repair should first identify whether the main problem is unwanted hair, skin texture, timing, or design.

 Before facial hair surgery, ask who designs the beard, who makes the recipient openings, who extracts the grafts, who places them, and who is responsible if the result is unnatural.
 A sales package is not enough.
-The patient needs a named medical plan and clear surgeon responsibility.
+You need a named medical plan and clear surgeon responsibility.

 Surgeon involvement in hair transplant surgery matters here because facial hair surgery requires angle control, conservative density, scar judgment, and clear refusal when the request is unsafe.
 If the clinic cannot explain those details before payment, that is not a small communication problem.

 Be careful with urgency, discounts, limited slots, and package upgrades.
-Facial work should not be sold under pressure because hair transplant booking pressure can silence the most important questions before the patient has had time to think.
+Facial work should not be sold under pressure because hair transplant booking pressure can silence the most important questions before you have had time to think.

-Also ask whether the result is one session or several, whether the patient had pre-existing facial hair, and whether any repair or laser work was done later.
+Also ask whether the result is one session or several, whether there was existing facial hair, and whether any repair or laser work was done later.
 A photo without context can make an aggressive plan look safer than it is.

-How to judge hair transplant before-and-after photos matters even more with beard work.
-I would add one more rule: always imagine the same result shaved short.
+How to judge hair transplant before and after photos matters even more with beard work.
+Add one more rule.
+Always imagine the same result shaved short.

 Decision card showing what to verify before booking a beard transplant